|

 building a re-usable popup help button component.

 pfodWeb is free and open source.
-If you want to support this work,
+If you want to support this work, purchase the Android pfodApp which will work with the same code developed here.

-See the free
+See the Introductory

 This tutorial creates a simple slider, shown above, which allows the user to touch or drag the slider and see what value will be set, before the command is sent to the microprocessor (pfodDevice).
 It will also cover the touchZone messages in more detail and how to extract the position in the touchZone that the user touched and the use of BLACK_WHITE for item color.

-with dimensions 110 x 40 and background color 12 (BLUE).
+a dwg called BasicSlider with dimensions 110 x 40 and

-reuse this drawing later in other GUI's by using insertDwg to add it
+other GUI's by using insertDwg to add it.
+See the previous tutorial,

 Controls with insertDwg